For Emma Basch and her family, a recent commuter flight from Washington to New York was a pure nightmare from start to finish.

 “Secondly, we are looking for some form of compensation,” she says.
 A refund or mileage credit would be acceptable to her family.

 “We have been loyal American Airlines customers for years.
 Both my husband and I have American credit cards, and fly American almost exclusively and are deeply disappointed at how they let us down here,” she says.
 “The whole situation was very scary and unsettling and made us feel incredibly unsafe.”
+(Here is our guide on how to fix your own consumer problem).

 Should they refund the ticket?
 Throw them a few miles?
 Credit them with a few frequent flier miles?